Canada

 Oversight

-NSIRA (National Security and Intelligence Review Agency, 2019): “whole-of-government” retrospective review of all national security activities, replacing the previous siloed approach.
-Intelligence Commissioner: Pre-authorisation oversight (retired judge), must approve CSE and CSIS authorisations before they take effect.
-NSICOP: Parliamentary oversight committee with classified access.[13][14]
+NSIRA (National Security and Intelligence Review Agency, created by Bill C-59 in 2019): “whole-of-government” retrospective review of all national security activities, replacing the previous siloed approach.
+Intelligence Commissioner (also Bill C-59, 2019): Pre-authorisation oversight (retired judge), must approve CSE and CSIS authorisations before they take effect.
+NSICOP (National Security and Intelligence Committee of Parliamentarians): The earlier reform, established by Bill C-22 (2017), holds standing classified access across all departments (see below).[13][14]

 Commercial Surveillance Procurement